HuizhouGrocery/Tkinter-UploadFilesTo-Sqlite/README.md

 ```

-After that you will get an exe file on your working directory.
+After that, you will get an exe file in your working directory.

 <p align="center">
   <img src="screenshot/window_exe.JPG" width="150" title="hover text">
 </p>

-We could test our software on Windows environment.
+We could test our software in a Windows environment.

 <p align="center">
   <img src="screenshot/windows_exe_intro.JPG" width="360" title="hover text">